Learn about Windows Information Protection and Microsoft Intune

 Starting in July 2022, Microsoft is deprecating Windows Information Protection.
 Microsoft Endpoint Manager is discontinuing future investments in managing and deploying Windows Information Protection.

 Support for the Windows Information Protection without enrollment scenario in Microsoft Intune will be removed by the end of December 2022.

 For more information, see End of support guidance for Windows Information Protection.

 With the increase of employee-owned devices in the enterprise, there's also an increasing risk of accidental data leaks through apps and services, like email, social media, and the public cloud, which are outside of the enterprise's control.
 For example, an employee sends the latest engineering pictures from a personal email account, copies and pastes product info into a tweet, or saves an in-progress sales report to public cloud storage.

 Windows Information Protection helps to protect against this potential data leakage without otherwise interfering with the employee experience.
 It also helps to protect enterprise apps and data against accidental data leaks on enterprise-owned devices and personal devices that employees bring to work without requiring changes to your environment or other apps.

-This Intune policy manages the list of apps protected by Windows Information Protection, enterprise network locations, protection level, and encryption settings.
+You can use the Intune Windows Information Protection policy to manage the list of apps protected by Windows Information Protection, enterprise network locations, protection level, and encryption settings.

-To use the Windows 10 Company Portal app with Windows Information Protection, you must add the Company Portal app under the Windows Information Protection mode of Exempt.
+To use the Company Portal app with Windows Information Protection, you must add the Company Portal app under the Windows Information Protection mode of Exempt.

 For more information, see: